kubernetes/enhancements/keps/sig-scheduling/5471-enable-sla-based-scheduling/README.md

 - Invalid taints meant to be used with the new comparison operators (e.g., `node.kubernetes.io/sla=95.5` and `node.kubernetes.io/version=1`) are not detected at admission time.

+- **Taint Misconfiguration Risk**: When nodes have taints with non-numeric values (e.g., `node.kubernetes.io/sla=high` instead of `node.kubernetes.io/sla=950`) that are intended for use with numeric operators, the misconfiguration is only detected during pod scheduling attempts, not at taint creation time.
+This can lead to scheduling failures that are difficult to diagnose.

 ### Risks and Mitigations

 #### Scheduler Performance Regression